PowerShell/PowerShellEditorServices/module/docs/Find-Ast.md

 ### -IncludeStartingAst

-If specified the starting ast will be included if matched.
+If specified the starting AST will be included if matched.

 ```yaml
 Type: SwitchParameter